CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-definesequencepoints-method.md

 ## <a name="parameters"></a>Paramètres
  `document`
- [in] L’objet de document pour lequel les points de séquence sont définies.
+ [in] The document object for which the sequence points are being defined.

  `spCount`
- [in] Un `ULONG32` qui indique la taille de la `offsets`, `lines`, `columns`, `endLines`, et `endColumns` mémoires tampons.
+ [in] A `ULONG32` that indicates the size of each of the `offsets`, `lines`, `columns`, `endLines`, and `endColumns` buffers.

  `offsets`
- [in] Le décalage des points de séquence mesuré à partir du début de la méthode.
+ [in] The offset of the sequence points measured from the beginning of the method.

  `lines`
- [in] Les numéros de ligne de début des points de séquence.
+ [in] The starting line numbers of the sequence points.

  `columns`
- [in] Les numéros de colonne de départ des points de séquence.
+ [in] The starting column numbers of the sequence points.

  `endLines`
- [in] Les numéros de ligne de fin des points de séquence.
+ [in] The ending line numbers of the sequence points.
 Ce paramètre est optionnel.

  `endColumns`
- [in] Les numéros de colonne de fin des points de séquence.
+ [in] The ending column numbers of the sequence points.
 Ce paramètre est optionnel.

 ## <a name="return-value"></a>Valeur de retour
- S_OK si la méthode réussit ; Sinon, E_FAIL ou un autre code d’erreur.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
- **En-tête :** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Voir aussi